redapy/calculator/README.md

 - First, use `npm install` to install all the dependencies.

-- Start the devolopement server `npm start`.
+- Start the devolopment server `npm start`.

 - For more information please refer to [react-app](/react-app.md)